jfischoff/modulespection/README.md

 concatMapM (deriveJSON defaultOptions) =<< declarations
 ```

-Which will makes the JSON instances for `Test` and `OtherTest` and any other types
+Which will make JSON instances for `Test`, `OtherTest` and any other types
 added to the file.

 You can also do the same thing for an existing module.